VickiLanger/LGBTQ-of-the-day-bot/README.md

 #### Designers and Front Enders

-You're welcome to substitute dribbble, behance, instagram, or your portfolio links in the GitHub and Twitter columns.
+You're welcome to substitute dribble, behance, Instagram, or your portfolio links in the GitHub and Twitter columns.
 The goal is for people to be able to find you.

 ## Reference Stuff